Please Rotate Your Device

 Research Design in Crj

 The practical aspect of doing theoretically informed criminological research.
 The course should provide students with 1) the methods of research available to criminologists, 2) the connection between theory and data, and 3) how to make criminological sense out of a body of data.
 It will cover a variety of design issues, methodological issues and analytic techniques.
 The techniques provide a springboard for the discussion of important methodological issues: the relationship between theory and data, the logic of inference, causality, data collection, model specification, standardized versus unstandardized data and many others.
-Prerequisite(s): R CRJ 281.
+Prerequisite(s): R CRJ 281 or A SOC 221 or A PSY 210 or A MAT 108.